-The canonical macro-level theory surrounding how mass electorates transition away from various forms of clientelism, vote buying, and gift giving focus on the cost-benefit calculations of political parties.
+The canonical macro-level theory surrounding how mass electorates transition away from various forms of clientelism, vote buying, and gift giving focuses on the cost-benefit calculations of political parties.
 Countries experience industrialization or some other deep structural economic transformation, and then states urbanize, income rises, and voters become richer.
-Wealthier voters can no longer be efficiently bought off with low-value clientelist offers, and parties begin to find clientelism inefficient, instead shifting to courting voters first through local public goods provision and eventually broadly targeted policy.2 As economic development continues, clientelism dies out, replaced by a system in which voters are in a position to benefit from-and understand why they benefit from-local development, public infrastructure, and other public goods.
-In turn, urbanization makes public goods provision more efficient and expanded education and access to news make it possible for politicians to effectively communicate broad policy and local goods promises to voters, and for voters to evaluate politicians' follow-through on commitments (Cox 1987, Brusco, Nazareno & Stokes 2004, Stokes et al. 2013, Camp, Dixit & Stokes 2014, Aidt & Jensen 2017).
+Wealthier voters can no longer be efficiently bought off with low-value clientelist offers, and parties begin to find clientelism inefficient, instead shifting to courting voters first through local public goods provision and eventually broadly targeted policy.
+As economic development continues, clientelism dies out, replaced by a system in which voters are in a position to benefit from-and understand why they benefit from-local development, public infrastructure, and other public goods.
+In turn, urbanization makes public goods provision more efficient, and expanded education and access to news make it possible for politicians to effectively communicate broad policy and local goods promises to voters and for voters to evaluate politicians' follow-through on commitments (Aidt & Jensen, 2017; Brusco et al., 2004; Camp et al., 2014; Cox, 1987; Stokes et al., 2013).